 I came to yoga for the exercise, and stayed for the life-changing benefits that unexpectedly arrived.
 Yoga provides me a framework for a life of wellness, self-study and spiritual growth.
 I received my 200 and 500 hour certifications at Sadhana Yoga in Hudson with Sondra Loring and Raghunath, both of whom I honor as my friends and guides.

-I love Baptiste Power Vinyasa Yoga!
+I am a Certified Baptiste Yoga Teacher.
 This style is a natural evolution from the strong calisthenics I participated in as a West Point cadet and later as an army officer.
 I am a board-certified orthopedic surgeon, and I see practicing and teaching yoga as natural extensions of a life-long study of anatomy and physiology.
 I am in ongoing training with Baron Baptiste and assisted him at Level One teacher training in August 2013.

-Liz Levine has practiced yoga for over thirty years, beginning in the early eighties when her mom opened a yoga/aerobics studio on Long Island.
+Liz has practiced yoga for over thirty years, beginning in the early eighties when her mom opened a yoga/aerobics studio on Long Island.
 As a runner and student she realized early on that yoga was the perfect path for her.
-She is grateful for the fabulous teachers who have guided her deeper into the practice: Beryl Bender Birch, Thom Birch, Jonji Provenzano and more recently Sondra Loring, Jessie Lee Montague, Ragunath Cappo and Baron Baptiste.
+She is grateful for the fabulous teachers who have guided her deeper into the practice: Beryl Bender Birch, Thom Birch, Jonji Provenzano and more recently Sondra Loring, Jessie Lee Montague, Ragunath Cappo, Paige Elenson and Baron Baptiste.

-Since 2008 she has been honored to complete teacher trainings with Sondra, Jessie and Ragunath, and Level 1 training with Baron Baptiste.
+Since 2008 she has been honored to complete teacher trainings with Sondra, Jessie and Ragunath, and is nearly certified in Baptiste Yoga.
 Liz’s Vinyasa classes teach students to develop a love for yoga with all that it has to offer.
 She is a physician who specializes in Internal Medicine and has started a program to teach yoga and meditation to health care providers.